Aligning by Misaligning: Boundary-aware Curriculum Learning for Multimodal Alignment: Introduction

 Despite these advances, most existing pipelines share the \emph{same implicit assumption}: two paired modalities are either perfectly aligned (\textit{positive}) or entirely unrelated (\textit{negative}), and the learner’s job is merely to shorten or enlarge their distance~\citep{xin2024mmap,fu2024touch,tan2025profix,yu2025pm}.
-In practical applications\citep{10.1145/3664647.3681115}, however, cross-modal data often carries subtle mismatches: captions that paraphrase only part of an image, audio tracks that overlap but differ in background context, or video–subtitle pairs where a single phrase is out of sync.
-These \emph{ambiguous negatives}---\textquotedblleft half-true, half-false\textquotedblright\ mismatches---are abundant on the web yet overlooked by current training regimes~\citep{yang2024trisampler,yao2024swift}.Humans, by contrast, naturally learn from nuanced differences, readily using subtle mismatches as informative cues~\citep{osgood1949similarity,lynn2020humans,hu-etal-2025-removal}.
+In practical applications\citep{10.1145/3664647.3681115,zhang2023multi}, however, cross-modal data often carries subtle mismatches: captions that paraphrase only part of an image, audio tracks that overlap but differ in background context, or video–subtitle pairs where a single phrase is out of sync.

+These \emph{ambiguous negatives}---\textquotedblleft half-true, half-false\textquotedblright\ mismatches---are abundant on the web yet overlooked by current training regimes~\citep{yang2024trisampler,yao2024swift}.Humans, by contrast, naturally learn from nuanced differences, readily using subtle mismatches as informative cues~\citep{osgood1949similarity,lynn2020humans,hu-etal-2025-removal,sun2025objective,MAIL}.
 Enabling models to similarly leverage these ambiguous negatives is thus essential for more human-like multimodal alignment.

-\textbf{Gap in current practice.} Existing alignment methods inadequately handle ambiguous negatives. \emph{First}, mainstream dual-encoder approaches (e.g., CLIP~\citep{clip2021}, ALIGN~\citep{jia2021align}, MIL-NCE~\citep{miech2020end}) sample negatives uniformly, treating obvious mismatches and subtly incorrect captions equally. \emph{Second}, recent token-aware methods (e.g., ALBEF~\citep{albef2021}, BLIP~\citep{li2022blip}) discard ambiguous captions through filtering or pseudo-labeling, losing valuable instructional signals, as shown in Fig ~\ref{fig:teaser}. \emph{Finally}, existing approaches rely exclusively on static datasets and static loss functions, neglecting dynamically generated, structurally plausible yet semantically ambiguous mismatches~\citep{yan2024sard,xiao2025multifrequency}.
-Consequently, these methods optimize alignment under idealized conditions, overlooking rich supervisory signals inherent in realistic, partially incorrect data.
+\paragraph{Gap in current practice.} Existing alignment methods inadequately handle ambiguous negatives. \emph{First}, mainstream dual-encoder approaches (e.g., CLIP~\citep{clip2021}, ALIGN~\citep{jia2021align}, MIL-NCE~\citep{miech2020end}) sample negatives uniformly, treating obvious mismatches and subtly incorrect captions equally. \emph{Second}, recent token-aware methods (e.g., ALBEF~\citep{albef2021}, BLIP~\citep{li2022blip}) discard ambiguous captions through filtering or pseudo-labeling, losing valuable instructional signals, as shown in Fig ~\ref{fig:teaser}. \emph{Finally}, existing approaches rely exclusively on static datasets and static loss functions, neglecting dynamically generated, structurally plausible yet semantically ambiguous mismatches~\citep{yan2024sard,xiao2025multifrequency}.
+Consequently, these methods optimize alignment under idealized conditions, overlooking rich supervisory signals inherent in realistic, partially incorrect data~\citep{wang2024computing,lu2025dataset}.